NoraS418/NoraS418/README.md

 - 🌱 I’m currently learning nft and coding
 - 💞️ I’m looking to collaborate on all that is nft and art related
 - 📫 How to reach me oyu can reach me on discord: NoraS418#4178
+- I recently added a way to contact me: Twitter: @NoraSimons5

+let's try to create something cool and offer it to the world.
+Pm opens

 Come and talk to me, I'm fun ;)